tardate/LittleArduinoProjects/ESP8266/ESP12/DIYDevBoard/README.md

 ## Protoboard Construction

-I used a piece of 5x7cm protoboard, with the circuit layed out as follows:
+I used a piece of 5x7cm protoboard, with the circuit laid out as follows:

 ![build_layout](./assets/build_layout.jpg?raw=true)